github/explore/topics/ioc/index.md

 ---
 topic: ioc
 display_name: IoC (Disambiguation)
-short_description: 'IoC can either mean "Indicator of Compromise" or "Inversion of Control".'
+short_description: 'IoC can either mean "Inversion of Control" or "Indicator of Compromise".'
-related: indicator-of-compromise, inversion-of-control
+related: inversion-of-control, indicator-of-compromise
 ---
 The term "**IoC**" can mean multiple things:
+* [Inversion of Control](/topics/inversion-of-control) in the context of [design patterns](/topics/design-patterns)
 * [Indicator of Compromise](/topics/indicator-of-compromise) in the context of [cybersecurity](/topics/security)
-* [Inversion of Control](/topics/inversion-of-control) in the context of [design patterns](/topics/design-patterns)